react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 Stack Navigator exposes various options to configure the transition animation when a screen is added or removed.
 These transition animations can be customized on a per-screen basis by specifying the options in the `options` prop for each screen.

-- `gestureDirection` - The direction of swipe gestures as well as animations:
+- `gestureDirection` - The direction of swipe gestures:

   - `horizontal` - The gesture to close the screen will start from the left, and from the right in RTL.
 For animations, screen will slide from the right with `SlideFromRightIOS`, and from the left in RTL.
   - `horizontal-inverted` - The gesture to close the screen will start from the right, and from the left in RTL.
 For animations, screen will slide from the left with `SlideFromRightIOS`, and from the right in RTL as the direction is inverted.
   - `vertical` - The gesture to close the screen will start from the top.
 For animations, screen will slide from the bottom.
   - `vertical-inverted` - The gesture to close the screen will start from the bottom.
 For animations, screen will slide from the top.

+  You may want to specify a matching horizontal/vertical animation along with `gestureDirection` as well.
+For the animations included in the library, if you set `gestureDirection` to one of the inverted ones, it'll also flip the animation direction.

 - `transitionSpec` - An object which specifies the animation type (`timing` or `spring`) and their options (such as `duration` for `timing`).
 It takes 2 properties: